-2.8 Dosing during Pregnancy Decreased serum concentrations of phenytoin may occur during pregnancy because of altered phenytoin pharmacokinetics.
-Periodic measurement of serum phenytoin concentrations should be performed during pregnancy, and the phenytoin chewable tablets dosage should be adjusted as necessary.
+2.7 Dosing during Pregnancy

+Decreased serum concentrations of phenytoin may occur during pregnancy because of altered phenytoin pharmacokinetics.
+Periodic measurement of serum phenytoin concentrations should be performed during pregnancy, and the extended phenytoin sodium capsule dosage should be adjusted as necessary.
 Postpartum restoration of the original dosage will probably be indicated [see Use in Specific Populations (8.1)].
 Because of potential changes in protein binding during pregnancy, the monitoring of phenytoin serum levels should be based on the unbound fraction.

-DOSAGE FORMS AND STRENGTHS
+3 DOSAGE FORMS AND STRENGTHS

-wable tablets are available as 50 mg phenytoin yellow, round, scored chewable tablets in chewable tablets are contraindicated in patients with: A history of hypersensitivity to phenytoin, its inactive ingredients, or other hydantoins Isee Warnings and

-Revised: 6/2022
+Extended phenytoin sodium capsules, USP are available as:

+• 100 mg: hard, gelatin capsules No. 3 with an opaque orange body and cap containing a white to off-white powder.
+Capsule is imprinted "TARO PHN 100" in black ink on both body and cap.

+4 CONTRAINDICATIONS

+Extended phenytoin sodium capsules are contraindicated in patients with:
-- A history of hypersensitivity of prieritytini, its inactive ingrements, or other hydrations [see warnings and Precautions (5.5)].
-Reactions have included angioedem.

-A history of prior acute hepatotoxicity attributable to phenytoin [see Warnings and Precautions (5.8)].

-Coadministration with delayirdine because of the potential for loss of virologic response and possible - resistance to delayirdine or to the class of non-nucleoside reverse transcriptase inhibitors.
+- A history of hypersensitivity to phenytoin, its inactive ingredients, or other hydantoins [see Warnings and Precautions (5.5)].
+Reactions have included angioedema. - A history of prior acute hepatotoxicity attributable to phenytoin [see Warnings and Precautions (5.8)]. - Coadministration with delavirdine because of the potential for loss of virologic response and possible resistance to delavirdine or to the class of non-nucleoside reverse transcriptase inhibitors.

-WARNINGS AND PRECAUTIONS
+5 WARNINGS AND PRECAUTIONS

-5.1 Withdrawal Precipitated Seizure, Status Epilepticus Abrupt withdrawal of phenytoin in epileptic patients may precipitate status epilepticus.
-When, in the judgment o the clinician, the need for dosage reduction, discontinuation, or substitution of alternative anticonvulsant medication arises, this should be done gradually.
+5.1 Withdrawal Precipitated Seizure, Status Epilepticus

+Abrupt withdrawal of phenytoin in epileptic patients may precipitate status epilepticus.
+When, in the judgment of the clinician, the need for dosage reduction, discontinuation, or substitution of alternative anticonvulsant medication arises, this should be done gradually.
 However, in the event of an allergic or hypersensitivity reaction, more rapid substitution of alternative therapy may be necessary.
-In this case, alternative therapy should be an anticonvulsant no
+In this case, alternative therapy should be an anticonvulsant drug not belonging to the hydantoin chemical class.